Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_footer.md

 * **Clear all items** - deletes all navigation menu items.
 Use the trash bin to remove specific navigation menu items.
 * **Label** - a name identifying the URL.
-* **URL** - address to a resource.
-This could be a fixed URL or a Document library document to be selected among the one available.
+* **URL** - address to a resource that is either a fixed URL or a document in the Document Library.
 * **New Tab** - select to open the resource in a new page.
 * **Bin icon** - remove the corresponding menu.
 * **+ Add Menu Item** - click to add up to four more navigation menu items.
 Once you have added the items, use the chevrons to change the order that they will appear within the menu.